 As stated in John Rawl’s philosophy of the “original position” the abstract chances of our birth and circumstances have for too long determined our chance of happiness.
 Human rights are at root the idea that all those experiencing life should be shielded from unnecessary suffering so that they can have the best chance of living well and fulfilling their individual potential.

 It matters to us if we live in a just world because our happiness is interdependent with each other.
 For selfish individuals being surrounded by the suffering of others means little, but for what I hope is the majority of people it creates a psychological burden.
-It is thus not only for those who are at most risk of their rights being violated that we should struggle but also for our own psychological well being.
+It is thus not only for those who are most at risk of their rights being violated that we should struggle but also for our own psychological well-being.
 The experiences of others in the world we live in are important to us when we contemplate our own meaning of existence.

 There has been a dramatic improvement in human life in recent history and this is often attributed to capitalism.
 Whilst I suspect it has more to do with political freedom, moral progress and technological advance, I care less about the path to a better world than the end goal.
 Whatever system would lay a claim for guiding us into the future, and I imagine it will be a fluctuating combination of democratic socialism and capitalism, it must lay out a clear path to that end goal.
 It needs to, amongst other things, explain how it will go about ending poverty and providing universal human rights.